IdaBagusAgung/Traffic-Sign-Detection/YOLO MODEL/README.md

 [![YOLOv8](https://img.shields.io/badge/YOLOv8-Ultralytics-red)](https://ultralytics.com/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0-orange)](https://pytorch.org/)

-## 📋 Deskripsi
+## 📋 Description

-Project ini mengimplementasikan sistem deteksi rambu lalu lintas Indonesia menggunakan YOLOv8 (You Only Look Once version 8).
-Berbeda dengan klasifikasi pada DSP CNN, project ini fokus pada **object detection** yang dapat mendeteksi multiple rambu dalam satu gambar sekaligus memberikan lokasi (bounding box) dari setiap rambu.
+This project implements an Indonesian traffic sign detection system using YOLOv8 (You Only Look Once version 8).
+Unlike classification in DSP CNN, this project focuses on **object detection** which can detect multiple signs in one image while providing the location (bounding box) of each sign.

-## 🎯 Tujuan Project
+## 🎯 Project Objectives

-1. Mendeteksi dan melokalisasi rambu lalu lintas dalam gambar
+1. Detect and localize traffic signs in images
-2. Mengidentifikasi multiple objects dalam satu frame
+2. Identify multiple objects in one frame
-3. Real-time detection dengan high accuracy
+3. Real-time detection with high accuracy
-4. Mencapai high precision dan recall
+4. Achieve high precision and recall
-5. Membangun dashboard interaktif untuk testing
+5. Build an interactive dashboard for testing

 ## 🌟 Key Features